Tony Gwynn: Draft and minor leagues (1981–1982)

-Major leagues (1982–2001)
+San Diego Padres (1982–2001)

 1982–1983

-Gwynn participated at spring training with San Diego in 1982 and hit an impressive .375.
-However, the Padres were set in the outfield with veterans Gene Richards, Ruppert Jones, and Sixto Lezcano, and Gwynn began the season with Triple-A Hawaii.
-He was batting .328 in 93 games with the Islanders when he was promoted and debuted for the Padres on July 19, 1982.
+Gwynn participated at spring training with San Diego in 1982 and hit .375.
+However, the Padres were set in the outfield with veterans Gene Richards, Ruppert Jones, and Sixto Lezcano, and Gwynn began the season with the Hawaii Islanders of Triple-A. He was batting .328 in 93 games with the Islanders when he was promoted and debuted for the Padres on July 19, 1982.
 He started in center field against the Philadelphia Phillies in place of a slumping Jones.
 In his fourth at-bat, Gwynn got his first major league hit—a double—against reliever Sid Monge.
-Rose, the Phillies' first baseman and later became the major-league all-time hit leader, told Gwynn, "Congratulations.
+Pete Rose, the Phillies' first baseman who later became the major-league all-time hit leader, told Gwynn, "Congratulations.
 Don't catch me in one night."
 Five weeks later against Pittsburgh, Gwynn injured his left wrist after diving for a ball and hitting the hard artificial turf at Three Rivers Stadium, and missed three weeks while on the disabled list (DL).
 He finished his rookie season batting .289 in 54 games, the only season he hit below .300.
 His 15-game hitting streak was the longest on the team that season.

 Gwynn reinjured his wrist playing winter ball in Puerto Rico and started 1983 on the DL.
 He missed the first two months of the season and struggled after his return.
 His average fell as low as .229 by July 29.
 He asked his wife to record the games before a road trip, and he began using video recording to review his at-bats.
-After looking at the tapes and correcting his swing during batting practice, he became a believer in using video.
+After looking at the tapes and correcting his swing during batting practice, Gwynn became a believer in using video.
 He said video "turned around my career".
 He heated up to a .309 average for his shortened season, and his 25-game hitting streak set a Padres record.
 For the second straight season, San Diego finished with a .500 record.